ragibn5/dart-flutter-packages/infinity_selection_group/README.md

 )
 ```

-That's it — each cell's `selected` flag is updated automatically, and `onSelectionChanged` fires with the new indices whenever the user toggles an option. `onSelectionOverflow` fires if the user tries to select beyond `maxSelectionCount`.
+That's it — the selected cells are highlighted through the `selected` flag your builder receives, and `onSelectionChanged` fires with the new selection indices whenever the user toggles an option. `onSelectionOverflow` fires if the selection limit is reached.

 ## 📦 API